 Using vancomycin with any of the following medicines may cause an increased risk of certain side effects, but using both drugs may be the best treatment for you.
 If both medicines are prescribed together, your doctor may change the dose or how often you use one or both of the medicines.

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

 The presence of other medical problems may affect the use of vancomycin.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Kidney disease or
+- Hearing loss or

-- Loss of hearing or deafness, history of—Use with caution.
+- Kidney disease—Use with caution.
 May cause side effects to become worse.

-Proper Use of vancomycin
+Proper use of vancomycin

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.